ralna/GALAHAD/doc/Python/expo.rst

              the required relative accuracy for the complementarity. stop_s : float
-             the smallest the norm of the step can be before termination. initial_mu : float
+             the smallest the norm of the step can be before termination. stop_subproblem_rel : float
+              the subproblem minimization that uses GALAHAD TRU will be stopped as  soon as the relative decrease in the subproblem gradient falls below .stop_subproblem_rel.
+If
+              .stop_subproblem_rel is 1.0 or bigger or 0.0 or smaller,
+              this value will be ignored, and the choice of stopping rule delegated to .control_tru.stop_g_relative (see below)
+          initial_mu : float
              initial value for the penalty parameter (<=0 means set automatically)